Casey-00/Slacktable/README.md

 # Slacktable

-A Python-based Slack app that automatically sends tagged messages to Airtable when users react with specific emojis, including pain score classification.
+A Python-based Slack app that automatically sends tagged messages to multiple Airtable bases when users react with specific emojis, with intelligent routing and pain score classification.

 ## Overview